feets.datasets package

 feets.datasets.ogle3 module

-Code for acces the OGLE-III On-line Catalog of Variable Stars.
+Utilities for accessing the OGLE-III On-line Catalog of Variable Stars.

 The main goal of this catalog is to record all variable sources located in the OGLE-III fields in the Magellanic Clouds and Galactic bulge.
 The data currently available include: